aiven/devportal/docs/products/kafka/kafka-connect/howto/bring-your-own-kafka-connect-cluster.rst

    tar -xzf kafka_2.13-3.1.0.tgz

-2. create a ``plugins`` folder and unzip the JDBC and avro binaries
+2. create a ``plugins`` folder and unzip the JDBC and Avro binaries

 .. code-block:: shell